core-wg/oscore/draft-ietf-core-object-security.md

 * data incurred by the COSE format itself (including CBOR encoding).

-Let's analyse the contributions one at a time:
+Let's analyze the contributions one at a time:

-* The header parameters of the COSE object are the Context Identifier (Cid) and the Sequence Number (Seq) (also known as the Transaction Identifier (Tid)) if the message is a request, and Seq only if the message is a response (see {{sec-obj-cose}}).
+* The header parameters of the COSE object are the Context Identifier (Cid) and the Sequence Number (Seq) (also part of the Transaction Identifier (Tid)) if the message is a request, and Seq only if the message is a response (see {{sec-obj-cose}}).

   * The size of Cid depends on the number of simultaneous clients, as discussed in {{sec-context-est-section}}

   * The size of Seq is variable, and increases with the number of messages exchanged.

-  * As the IV is generated from the padded Sequence Number and a previously agreed upon context IV it is not required to send the whole IV in the message.
+  * As the AEAD nonce is generated from the padded Sequence Number and a previously agreed upon context IV it is not required to send the whole nonce in the message.

 * The Cipher Text, excluding the Tag, is the encryption of the payload and the encrypted options {{coap-headers-and-options}}, which are present in the unprotected CoAP message.